aeternity/hyperchains-whitepaper/glossary.md

 ### Leader List
 Producers chosen to act as leaders during an epoch

-### Block Production
-The act of creation of a block done by the producer

 ### Node Operators (Staked and non-staked validators)
 All participants running a CC node are node operators.